DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

-Now I only need to convert `kebab-case` into `Sentence case`.
-There are two things to do:
+Now, I only need to convert `kebab-case` into `Sentence case`.
+There are only two things to do:

-  - Capitalize the first letter
+  - Capitalize the first letter.
-  - replace `-` with space.
+  - Replace `-` with spaces.

 I can do either step first.
-In this case, I chose to do the `replace` step first since I can chain it after `toKebab`.
+In this case I decided to do the `replace` step first since I can chain it after `toKebab`.

 ```javascript
 export function toSentence (string) {